nekrasovp/fastapi_version_openapi/README.md

 ## Automate in your CI/CD pipeline

-How you’ll integrate the extraction to your CI/CD depends on what you are trying to accomplish.
-The three most common ways to approach this are:
+How you integrate extraction into your CI/CD depends on what you're trying to achieve.
+The three most common approaches are:

 * Extract the spec locally and commit it to your repository.
-Let CI/CD verify the committed spec is up-to-date.
+Have the CI/CD check that the committed spec is up to date.
-* Extract the spec as part of your CI/CD pipeline, and use the spec as a temporary file to accomplish something (eg. generate a client).
+* Extract the spec as part of your CI/CD pipeline, and use the spec as a temporary file to accomplish something (e.g. build a client).
-* Extract the spec as part of your CI/CD pipeline, and commit the generated spec to your repository, when merging to main.
+* Extract the spec as part of your CI/CD pipeline, and commit the generated spec to your repository when you merge into main.

-The benefit with using a script is that it can also be run locally.
-Locally committing is often a safe and straight-forward approach, but may occasionally make merging more difficult.
-If, however, you only need to generate the OpenAPI spec as part of your CI/CD pipeline, you should also consider dedicated runneres.
+The advantage of using a script is that it can also be run locally.
+Committing locally is often a safe and straightforward approach, but can occasionally make merging more difficult.
+However, if you only need to generate the OpenAPI spec as part of your CI/CD pipeline, you should also consider dedicated runners.

-The benefit of using as part of CI/CD pipeline is that you can pass version argument from outside, and use TAG instead of defined in pyproject.toml file one.
+The advantage of using this as part of the CI/CD pipeline is that you can pass the `version` argument externally, and use `TAG` instead of one defined in the `pyproject.toml`

-### Example running script as part of CI/CD pipeline
+### Example of running script as part of CI/CD pipeline

 ```sh
 export CICD_TAG=2023-01-release